Consciousness Experiences Itself through Mind

 Mind is the medium by which consciousness becomes aware of itself:

 - in a relative and finite manner — in, through and as manifest forms, and

 - in an absolute and infinite manner — as unmanifest Beingness and undifferentiated Selfhood.

 There is a relevant blog you can read titled “The Mystical Path of Life: The Self Contemplating Itself”.
 There is also an available presentation and discussion on the nature of perception and its relation to awareness.

 becomes aware of itself.

-In the human condition, the mind, laboring under the human state of consciousness, does not reveal Truth to us as the ultimate true reality of all things.
+In the human condition, the conditioned human mind that is laboring under the human state of consciousness does not plainly reveal Truth or the spiritual reality of God as the ultimate reality of all things.
 Our sense perception of things conceals the hidden reality of the oneness of God.